 Substance use disorders are chronic diseases, like diabetes or high blood pressure.
 A person with a substance use disorder can regain a healthy and productive life with treatment.

-At SIU Center for Healthy Aging and Wellness, we offer Medication Assisted Recovery (MAR), therapy, and other support services, to help patients manage substance use disorders and move forward in their recovery.
-Buprenorphine (Suboxone) is a medication commonly used to treat opioid use disorder.
-Buprenorphine may be prescribed if it is the right choice for you.
+At the SIU Center for Healthy Aging and Wellness, we offer Medication Assisted Recovery (MAR), therapy, and other supportive services, to help patients manage substance use disorders and move forward in their recovery.

-MAR helps reduce physical dependency on opioids while decreasing ofcravings and urges.
-MAR also lowers the risk for overdose.
+MAR helps reduce physical dependency on opioids while decreasing cravings and urges.
+MAR also lowers the risk of overdose.